Seafood Labeling Laws

 Morgan City, Louisiana

-Out of five shrimp dishes sampled at the festival, only one contained authentic Gulf wild-caught shrimp, provided by Woodreaux’s Cajun Cuisine.
+Out of five shrimp dishes sampled at the festival, only one contained authentic U.S. wild-caught shrimp, provided by Woodreaux’s Cajun Cuisine.

-The bill now creates a Mississippi Seafood Labeling Task Force to address seafood labeling laws, genetic testing, and marketing strategies to promote locally sourced seafood in a report before Jan.
-1, 2027.
+The legislation also establishes a Mississippi Seafood Labeling Task Force to study and recommend seafood labeling laws, genetic testing, and marketing strategies to promote locally sourced seafood in a report by January 1, 2027.

 Biloxi